gl-inet/docs4.x/docs/tutorials/tailscale.md

 ## Setup

+The following is an example of the GL-MT2500.

-## Binding
+### Binding

 Please register a Tailscale account first.
 For testing purposes, first bind one or two devices to your Tailscale account.
 After binding, you will be able to see your devices and their status in the Tailscale Admin console.

 ![tailscale admin console](https://static.gl-inet.com/docs/en/4/tutorials/tailscale/tailscale_admin_console_1.png){class="glboxshadow"}

 On the left side -> APPLICATIONS -> Tailscale

-The following is an example of the GL-MT2500.

 ![glinet tailscale disabled](https://static.gl-inet.com/docs/en/4/tutorials/tailscale/tailscale_disabled.png){class="glboxshadow"}